Air Cargo World: History of Air Cargo Next

+In 2023, Royal Media rebranded the publication to Air Cargo Next.

 Air Cargo Excellence

-The Air Cargo Excellence awards, known as the ACE Awards, are based on the Air Cargo Excellence Survey, which is carried out and published annually by Air Cargo World.
+The Air Cargo Excellence awards, known as the ACE Awards, are based on the Air Cargo Excellence Survey, which is carried out and published annually by Air Cargo Next.
 Established in 2005, the survey measures airlines and airports on specific criteria and ranks them to identify above or below average performance.

 The survey also shows exactly how airlines and airports are performing against an industry average and specifically highlights areas in need of improvement.